Walk Thru

-"Walk Thru" is a song by American hip hop recording artist Rich Homie Quan.
-The song was released on February 4, 2014, as the lead single from his second official mixtape I Promise I Will Never Stop Going In.
-"Walk Thru" was produced by Dupri of League of Starz and Problem, the latter which also makes a guest appearance.
-The music video was filmed on May 6, 2014, where Quan suffered from two seizures due to heat exhaustion.
-The song has since peaked at number 74 on the US Billboard Hot 100 chart.
+"Walk Thru" is a song by American rapper Rich Homie Quan, released by T.I.G.
+(Think It's A Game) Entertainment and Empire Distribution on February 4, 2014 as the lead single from his second mixtape, I Promise I Will Never Stop Going In.
+It features a guest appearance from West Coast rapper Problem, who is credited as a producer alongside Dupri of League of Starz.
+The music video was released on May 6, 2014; while filming, Quan suffered from two seizures due to heat exhaustion.

+"Walk Thru" peaked at number 74 on the US Billboard Hot 100 — becoming Problem's sole entry on the chart — and received platinum certification by the Recording Industry Association of America (RIAA).

 Background

 "Walk Thru" was originally premiered on November 26, 2013, as a track on Rich Homie Quan's second official mixtape I Promise I Will Never Stop Going In.
 The song was produced by Dupri from production team League of Starz and Problem, who is also featured on the song.
 The CD quality version of the song without DJ Drama's tags was released online on January 3, 2014.
 The song was then released for digital download by T.I.G.
 Entertainment on February 4, 2014.

 The song features Rich Homie Quan crafting a "catchy melody over the instrumental's thudding bass and yawning synths."
 Problem's appearance adds a West Coast hip hop spin to the incontestable Southern song.